Automated Interpretability Metrics Do Not Distinguish Trained and Random Transformers: Results

 \section{Results}

-We trained per-layer SAEs on the residual stream activation vectors of transformer language models from the Pythia suite with between 70 million and 7 billion parameters \citep{biderman_pythia_2023}.
+We trained per-layer SAEs on the residual stream activation vectors of transformer language models from the Pythia suite, with between 70M and 7B parameters \citep{biderman_pythia_2023}.
 We compared SAEs trained on different variants of the underlying transformers: